-Stephanie recalls the story of a mother who was still helping an older child dress himself and her promise that Adam would be independent in self-care.
-Years later, however, she acknowledges that her goals for her son have changed.
-With a special needs child, outcomes can be uncertain.
-Parents and teachers should work in tandem to set realistic expectations for the child but should also understand that the child’s needs can change over time.
-A child may require more support, or less.
+With every child with special needs, outcomes can be uncertain.
+Parents and teachers should work in tandem to set realistic expectations for the child, but they should also understand that the child’s needs can change over time.
+The child may require more support, or less.
 Finding effective strategies can be an ever-evolving process.

 Build a community of support.

 Find resources to guide you: a learning specialist, a support group, doctors conducting research in your area.
 You might not feel the need for a traditional support group, but having something as simple as an online group of fellow parents can be a great source of empathy as well as practical support.

 If your child sees you advocating on their behalf, they’ll feel more empowered to do the same.
 In time, they may learn to speak up about their own needs, including when and how to ask for help.
 Discussing a diagnosis openly and thoughtfully can help demystify the experience and reassure your child that there’s nothing wrong.

 This article was originally published in February 2018, and updated in September 2019.

 Join ParentMap Oct.
 23 in Seattle for a free event supporting families of neurodiverse learners.
 Writer and activist Jonathan Mooney presents a new mode of thinking about how we live and learn, with tools to empower atypical learners.